 What types of fabrics are best for sewing tote bags?

-Recommended fabrics are denim or canvas.
+The best fabrics are denim or canvas.
 This is a perfect project for left over home dec or upholstery fabrics.
+Make a cute bag with a drop cloth from painting projects!
+Pick pretty prints for a new tote bag!

 How do I make tote bags in different sizes?